Minneapolis Park Board abandons plan to change park police uniforms from blue to green

 But some commissioners shied away from the change after police leaders presented the new design late Wednesday night.

-Commissioner LaTrisha Vetaw, the chair of the park police oversight committee, called the change “thoughtless.”
+Commissioner LaTrisha Vetaw, chairwoman of the park police oversight committee, called the change "thoughtless."
 The Park Board, she said, did not ask residents whether the new uniforms would actually make meaningful progress within the police force.

 "Park police are park police," she said.
 "What we need to be working on is adequate training, building relationships with community."